MadeleineWalder/SummerHomesCyprus/README.md

 # summerhomes.com

-### Info
+## Link to live site: https://madeleinewalder.github.io/summerhomes.com/

-A quick website I built in my spare time as a rough example of a modern website for this company.
+## Info

-This is only a very basic site and an example of what I can do in a couple of hours.
+A quick template website I built in my spare time as a rough example of a modern website for a real estate & construction company based in Cyprus.

-### Analysis
+This is only a very basic site and an example of what I can do in a couple of hours!

-### Local Hosting
+## Local Hosting

 Open a preview or browser with this command: ```python3 -m http.server``` Stop with CTRL + c in terminal.